Last updated: August 8, 2018 at 15:32 pm

 Throw in some reproofer for good measure into your camping backpack.
 You should reproof your tent and gear before you head out camping, but having it handy in case of an emergency never hurts.
 If you find your waterproof jacket leaking in water, a quick recoating with reproofer can save it from disuse.

-How to Pitch a Tent and Remain Dry in the Rain
+How to Pitch a Tent in the Rain

 It goes without saying that pitching a tent in the rain requires an extra level of skill and experience to do the job right and as efficiently as possible so that you can nestle into the shelter without further ado.
 Follow our step-by-step guide for how to pitch a tent in the rain for the best (and driest!) results: